Evolutionary Retrofitting

-As its name says, however, the goal of transfer learning is to handle tasks that are not the ones for which the model was pre-trained, or modify the behavior of the model, whereas the main goal of AfterLearnER is to improve the outputs of the model on the task for which it was initially trained, possibly using a non-differentiable \al{} that better describes the desired behavior of the model.
-Also, the \hp{} that are tuned AfterLearnER are generally much smaller than those of the above works, even when most parameters are frozen.
+As its name says, however, the goal of transfer learning is to handle tasks that are not the ones for which the model was pre-trained, or to modify the behavior of the model, whereas the \textbf{main goal of AfterLearnER is to improve the outputs of the model on the very same task for which it was initially trained, possibly using a non-differentiable \al{} that better describes its desired behavior}.
+Also, the \hp{} that AfterLearnER tunes is generally much smaller than that of the above works, even when considering that most weights are frozen.